pennlabs/frontend-challenge/README.md

 ### Getting started

 - Copy this repository to your own GitHub account by clicking the green "use this template" button.
+Make sure you create a **private repository**
   - You'll have to make a GitHub account if you don't already have one :stuck_out_tongue:
 - [Clone](https://help.github.com/en/articles/cloning-a-repository) the repository you just made to your own computer:
   ```bash